 WHEEL (Wales Higher Education Electronic Library) collaborates on the shared procurement of electronic resources including:

-- identification of joint purchasing opportunities for electronic resources and subscriptions
+- identification of joint purchasing / licensing opportunities for electronic resources, subscriptions and content related services.

 - identification, negotiation and evaluation of prospective agreements

 - management of internal administration relating to agreements (e.g. joint invoicing arrangements)